Build an India Gold Price App with JavaScript

 curl "https://api.goldprice.dev/v1/prices?symbol=XAU-USD-SPOT"

-That returns a live, honest gold price with its sources and a staleness flag.
+That returns a live, honest gold price with a staleness flag.
+Add ?include=sources for the contributing sources.
 When you want the full response shape and higher limits, a free key takes a minute.
 If you prefer a language-specific walkthrough, Fetch live gold prices in JavaScript covers the REST path end to end, and Caching gold prices and staying inside rate limits covers doing it at volume.